 Topics Included in the SAT Practice Test

 Topics in the SAT practice test are also the same topics in SAT itself.
-So, the practice test for SAT also includes the following areas of knowledge.
+So, the practice test for the SAT also includes the following areas of knowledge.

-Reading test consists of 5 passages with 52 multiple choice questions.
+The reading test consists of 5 passages with 52 multiple-choice questions.
 It covers the following topics:

 - U.S. or world literature